The Laplace spectrum on conformally compact manifolds

 On a non-compact manifold, such as a conformally compact manifold, $M$, the Laplace operator is usually defined for smooth, compactly supported functions, $\cC^\infty _c (M)$.
 It is then extended to a Hilbert space contained in $\cL^2(M)$.
 The minimal domain is the closure of the graph of $\Delta$ on $\cC^\infty _c(M)$ with respect to the $\cL^2$ norm.
 The maximal domain consists of all $f \in \cL^2$ such that the distribution $\Delta f$ can be represented by an $\cL^2$ function.
 Since conformally compact manifolds are complete, the minimal and maximal domains are equal, so $\Delta$ is essentially self-adjoint \cites{roelcke_60,strichartz_83}.

 The spectrum of the Laplace operator on a conformally compact manifold $M$ acting on its canonical domain in $\cL^2(M)$ was first considered by Mazzeo \cite{mazzeo_88}.
 The essential spectrum is $[n^2 \alpha_0^2/4, \infty)$, with $\alpha_0^2$ the minimum of $|d\rho(p)|^2$ over the boundary, for a boundary defining function $\rho$.
 The essential spectrum is absolutely continuous, and there are no embedded eigenvalues except possibly at $n^2 \alpha_0^2/4$.
+There could also exist a finite set of eigenvalues of finite multiplicity in the interval $(0, n^2 \alpha_0^2/4)$.
 We note that by the definition of a conformally compact manifold, $|d\rho|$ is independent of the choice of boundary defining function, and it is strictly positive and continuous on the boundary which is compact.
 Hence $\alpha_0>0$.
+The variability of the sectional curvatures at the boundary poses challenges to the analysis.
 According to Mazzeo, ``the multiplicity of the continuous spectrum presumably varies in a complicated manner in $[n^2 \alpha_0 ^2/4, n^2 \alpha_1 ^2 /4]$, with $\alpha_1^2$ the maximum of $|d\rho|^2$ over the boundary.
-Some 13 years later Borthwick developed the scattering theory of conformally compact manifolds.
+Indeed, when the sectional curvatures tend to a negative constant at the boundary, Mazzeo and Melrose \cite{mm_87} had previously obtained the meromorphic continuation of the resolvent operator on such spaces, known as asymptotically hyperbolic manifolds.
+Similarly, in \cite{emm_91} Epstein, Melrose, and Mendoza obtained such results for the resolvent of the Laplacian on strictly pseudoconvex domains.
+Ten years later, in 2001, Borthwick developed the scattering theory of conformally compact manifolds.
 Following Mazzeo \cite{mazzeo_88}, Borthwick used the spectral parameter $s$ such that the relation to the eigenvalue $\lambda$ is